1 Peter

 Living Hope through the Resurrection (1:3-12)

-Peter opens with a doxology praising God for the new birth into a living hope through Christ's resurrection, an imperishable inheritance reserved in heaven, and a faith that is tested and refined through trials — a salvation so glorious that the prophets searched it out and even angels long to look into it.
+Peter opens with a doxology praising God for new birth into a living hope through Christ's resurrection, an imperishable inheritance kept in heaven, and a faith refined through trials, a salvation the prophets searched out and even angels long to see.

 The Call to Holy Living (1:13-25)